-5. What is the proper stow procedure for the 5.6m antenna?
+5. What is the proper stow procedure for the 8.1M antenna?

 In order to move the antenna to stow position, point the antenna to an Elevation angle of 90°.
 The Azimuth jackscrew should be placed in the center of its travel.
-In preparation for extreme winds, such as the approach of a hurricane, antenna should be moved to this position.
+In preparation for extreme winds, such as the approach of a hurricane, the antenna should be moved to this position.
 Stow positioning must be performed before wind speeds reach 65mph.

-5.2 Corrective Painting Instructions
+5.2 CORRECTIVE PAINTING INSTRUCTIONS

 The following sections offer detailed instructions for corrective painting of particular surfaces on the Earth Station Antenna.
 Please keep in mind that only qualified personnel should be allowed to perform these procedures.

-Also, be certain to read all of the following sections thoroughly BEFORE proceeding.
+NOTE: Read all of the following sections thoroughly before proceeding.

-5.2.1 Preparatory Cleaning of Aluminum Surfaces
+5.2.1 PREPARATORY CLEANING OF ALUMINUM SURFACES